raine/documentation/introduction-to-calmm.md

 `U.mapElems` to cache the results.

-Our Kefir and Calmm based [TodoMVC](https://github.com/calmm-js/karet-todomvc) also just uses `U.mapCached` and seems to be one of the fastest and one of the most concise TodoMVC implementations around.
+Our Kefir and Calmm based [TodoMVC](https://github.com/calmm-js/karet-todomvc) also just uses (now obsolete) `U.mapCached` and seems to be one of the fastest and one of the most concise TodoMVC implementations around.
 To test the performance of that TodoMVC implementation, you can run the following script in your browser's console to populate the storage with 2000 todo items:

 ```jsx
 var store = []